-This project is for a new contractor's yard, office building and warehouse which will serve 11 employees and the needs for off-site construction work where the project sites vary.
-Pursuant to the Governor's Office of Planning and Research's December 2018 Technical Advisory on Evaluating Transportation Impacts in CEQA, this project would be considered a small project, generating significantly less than 110 trips per day, and is assumed to cause less-than-significant transportation impact.
+Pursuant to the Governor's Office of Planning and Research's December 2018 Technical Advisory on Evaluating Transportation Impacts in CEQA, this project would be considered a small project, generating 110 trips per day or less, and is assumed to cause less-than-significant transportation impact.
+The recommended conditions of approval would require that the project not be occupied with uses that would cause an exceedance of 110 vehicle trips per day as determined in accordance with the Institute of Transportation Engineers (ITE) Trip Generation Manual, including any site specific analytical methodology that may apply.
+If uses are proposed that would cause an exceedance, amendment of the use permit would be necessary and any potential impacts of exceeding 110 vehicle trips per day would be evaluated in accordance with that proposal.
 There is no County congestion management agency, and no level-of-service established by such an agency.

 - b) The project would not exceed, either individually or cumulatively, a level-of-service standard established by the County congestion management agency for designated roads or highways.
 There is no County congestion management agency, and no level-of-service established by such an agency. - c) The project would not substantially increase hazards due to a geometric design feature or incompatible uses.
-The project does not propose any new roads and the proposed encroachments would need to be wide enough to accommodate the design of the turn template submitted to the Department of Public Works prior to obtaining an encroachment permit.
-The project proponent would be required to apply for an encroachment permit, submit all required drawings and specifications, and notify the County of completion of all work authorized by the encroachment permit for final approval and acceptance of the work from the Department of Public Works.
-Driveways shall be located such that they provide suitable sight distance in each direction at the adjoining County road.
-The County reserves the right to require the trimming or removal of dirt embankments, trees, vegetation or other obstructions as required to achieve suitable sight distance. - d) The project would not result in inadequate emergency access.
+The project does not propose any new roads and the proposed encroachments would need to be wide enough to City of Redding Department of Public Works design standards.
+The project proponent would be required to apply for an encroachment permit, submit all required drawings and specifications, and notify the County and City of completion of all work authorized by the encroachment permit for final approval and acceptance of the work from the Department of Public Works.
+Driveways shall be located such that they provide suitable sight distance in each direction at the adjoining City road.
+The City may reserve the right to require the trimming or removal of dirt embankments, trees, vegetation or other obstructions as required to achieve suitable sight distance. - d) The project would not result in inadequate emergency access.
 The project has been reviewed by the Shasta County Fire Department which has determined that there is adequate emergency access.